-Figure 8 - Thermostatic Mixing Valves installed at each point-of-use can help prevent scalds.
+Figure 8 - Thermostatic Mixing Valves installed at each point-of-use can help avoid scalding.

-Install Thermostatic Mixing Valves (Figure 8) to regulate the temperature of the water supplied to each pointof-use (for example, the kitchen sink, bathroom sink, bath and shower).
-Consult the valve manufacturer's instructions or a qualified person. ▲ WARNING!
+Install Thermostatic Mixing Valves (Figure 8) to regulate the temperature of the water supplied to each point-of-use (for example, the kitchen sink, bathroom sink, bath and shower).
+Consult the valve manufacturer's instructions or a qualified person.

+A WARNING!
 Even if the water heater thermostat is set to a relatively low temperature, hot water can scald.
 Install Thermostatic Mixing Valves at each point-of-use to reduce the risk of scalding (see page 4 and Figure 8).